IRJL1879/RTA/README.md

 #  RTA
 GA Project DAT3.
 Road Traffic Accidents

 Please read the Project Background,ipynb (Jupyter) docuemnt for details about the project.

-Code is run entirely in Jupyter. modules ca nbe run as follows
+Code is run entirely in Jupyter. modules can be run as follows

 1a.
 RTA_Class_accidents
 1b.
 RTA_Class_Vehicles